 Nader Habibi, Henry J. Leir Professor of the Economics of the Middle East

-Before joining the Crown Center in 2007 Habibi was Managing Director of the Middle East and North Africa Division in Global Insight.
-He is a regional economist with concentration on Middle East and North Africa.
-His recent research projects have focused on operations of sovereign wealth funths in Arab Countries and US-Arab economic relations.
-He holds a Ph.D. in economics and a graduate degree in systems engineering from Michigan State University and has worked as a research fellow at the Middle East Council at Yale University.
+Before joining the Crown Center in 2007, Habibi was Managing Director of the Middle East and North Africa Division at IHS-Global Insight.
+He is a regional economist with a concentration on the Middle East and North Africa.
+His recent research projects have focused on the economic policies of Islamists in Egypt and Tunisia, as well as the latest economic trends in the Islamic Republic of Iran.
+He holds a Ph.D. in economics and a Masters in systems engineering from Michigan State University.
+He has also worked as a research fellow at the Middle East Council at Yale University.

 Marilyn R. Horowitz, Senior Department Associate

 Horowitz is a native of New York City and now lives in Waltham, MA.
 She is an avid photographer, designs jewelry, is a member of the Dog Writers Association of America (her 2007 Sunnybank Calendar won the Calendar Category of the 2006 DWAA Writing Contest), and has a monthly column in a professional Collie publication with national circulation.